ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

 A set of options which can be used in any build file.

+* ``build_environment_variables``: a dictionary containing environment
+  variables which will be inserted into binarydeb build containers before package dependencies are installed using Dockerfile ``ENV`` directives.
+  Note that yaml will turn bare words like ``yes`` into boolean values so it is recommended to quote values to avoid interpretation.

 * ``repositories``: additional repositories to fetch packages from.

   * ``keys``: a list of PGP keys each as a multi line string.